News

 The Bastard Sons of Dennis

-The Bastard Sons of Dennis enjoyed a good month on the chart in September 2024, claiming two of the ten possible positions.
-Both songs come from their fabulous Cosy Lube Turtle album.
+The Bastard Sons of Dennis enjoyed a good month on the chart in October 2024, claiming three of the ten possible positions.
+Two songs come from their fabulous Cosy Lube Turtle album of Blue Oyster Cult covers, the other coming from their equally fabulous Cherry Smoke Empire album of original songs.

 Since the studio upgrade early last year, we have been working on improving the sound quality of everything we released in the last few years.
 Fans of our gruesome twosome can expect some exciting news regarding this album fairly soon.
 We are waiting on just a single file before making a big announcement.